SoftHu/tos_avg/En/Musashi.md

 Start -->1775164416326688[<b>Speaker 👉 Musashi:</b>
 \nI never miss tea time.
 Can you think of anything more calming and elegant than a tea ceremony?
 It's also where all the secrets come out.]
 Start -->1775164420689953[<b>Speaker 👉 Musashi:</b>
-\nI love a tavern, so many dark corners for private rendezvous.
-Hope you're making good use of them.]
+\nI love the &lbrace;location.16&rbrace;, so many dark corners for private rendezvous.
+Hope you're making good use of it.]
 Start -->1775164711722024[<b>Speaker 👉 Musashi:</b>
 \nIf the sun is up, I'm open for business.
 Never a bad time for a deal.]
 Start -->1775164732277801[<b>Speaker 👉 Musashi:</b>